Welcome

 Germany and Viet Nam: Bilateral relations

-Development cooperation focusing on implementing the 2030 Agenda, the G7 Just Energy Transition Partnership and the Paris Agreement is another important element in relations between Germany and Viet Nam.
-The 2030 reform strategy of the Federal Ministry for Economic Cooperation and Development defines Viet Nam as a global partner country with a focus on key issues based on the country’s Green Growth strategy (forestry/biodiversity, energy transition and vocational education and training).
+Development cooperation is another important element in relations between Germany and Viet Nam, the focus of which is on implementing the 2030 Agenda, the G7 Just Energy Transition Partnership and the Paris Agreement.
+The 2030 reform strategy of the Federal Ministry for Economic Cooperation and Development (BMZ) defines Viet Nam as a global partner country with a focus on key issues based on the country’s Green Growth strategy (forestry/biodiversity, energy transition and vocational education and training).